 Although a career academic, he has devoted significant time to roles in the public sector focusing on local government, business development and capacity building with private sector and community partners.

-Sir Tony Redmond was appointed Deputy Chair of the Commission on 24 March 2016, following a period as Commissioner.
+Andrew Scallan was appointed Deputy Chair of the Commission on 3 June 2019.

-He was knighted in January 2011 for services to local government.
+Andrew was appointed CBE in January 2016 for services to electoral democracy.

-His most recent work was as one of the leaders in the development and implementation of the Police Safety and Security Strategy for the 2012 London Olympic Games.
-This Olympic work was a continuance of his police career in which he worked in Durham, Hertfordshire and finally as the Chief Constable of Northamptonshire Constabulary.
-As Chief Constable he led nationally on Performance Management for Policing, was the East Midlands regional Chair, and was the strategic lead for a variety of other national initiatives.
+Previously, Peter was Chair of the Security and Emergency Services division of Atmaana Consulting from 2013-2018.
+He was a member of the Prison Service Pay Review Body from 2013-2018, and Deputy Chair of a Parish Council in Northamptonshire from 2014-2018.
+He was also one of the leaders in the development and implementation of the Police Safety and Security Strategy for the 2012 London Olympic Games from 2009-2012.
+This Olympic work was a continuance of his police career of 34 years in which he worked in Durham, Hertfordshire and finally as the Chief Constable of Northamptonshire Constabulary.
+As Chief Constable, Peter led nationally on Performance Management for Policing, was the East Midlands regional Chair, and was the strategic lead for a variety of other national initiatives.